-Will you feel any pain?
+Will you feel any pain during a tooth filling?

 You may experience some stinging during the injection of the local anesthetic into your gums.
 However, the dentist can minimize any pain by applying a numbing gel to your gums beforehand.
 During the procedure, you shouldn’t feel anything because your mouth will be numb5.
 Make sure you tell your dentist if you do feel any discomfort.